 Step 6) Close all browsers, connect to your VPN service, and then go DNSleaktest page.
 If everything went well, you should not see your ISP Name leaked in the new test.
 For example, my test PC connected to NordVPN server shows QuadraNet ISP which is different from my actual provider (Spectrum).

-UPDATE: Some users have experienced loss of internet after the change in settings.
-Looks like the default DNS is getting configured incorrectly.
+It looks like the default DNS is getting misconfigured.
 Thanks to BananaSam (in the comment below) for providing the link.

 Proceed as follows:

 1. Launch Terminal.

 2. Enter the following command and hit enter.

 4. Press Ctrl X and then enter Y to save the file.